keeth/levity/README.md

 # State of the project

-Levity is currently running in production, managing a set of 20 Grizzl-e Smart charge points in a housing complex, to track individual electricity usage.
+Levity is currently running in production, managing a set of 20 Grizzl-E Smart charge points in a cohousing complex, to track individual electricity usage.

-Levity was originally built for an EVSE management use case where a charge point has a single owner/user, where ownership changes infrequently, and where no authentication is required.
+Levity was originally built for a specific EVSE management use case: each charge point has a single owner/user and no authentication is required.
 Authentication and user management are on the long term roadmap, however.

 ## Features